 Preserving the natural and cultural heritage of our world and shaping the future of tourism in a sustainable way is what Futouris stands for.
 Members of the network are working globally to improve people’s living conditions, preserve biodiversity and protect the environment and climate.

-All three ships have a hospital, which is supervised by a ship’s doctor.
+All three ships have a clinic and a ship’s doctor.
 Medical consultation hours can be found in the daily program.
 In case of an emergency, the doctor can be reached at any time by calling 911.